-One of our investigators considered Mrs F's complaint and concluded it should be upheld.
+One of our investigators considered Mr G's complaint and concluded it should be upheld.
 They said, in summary:

-- It's unclear whether or not Mrs F qualified as a "restricted investor".
-So they have considered the appropriateness test. - The assessment of the appropriateness of the bonds for Mrs F was misleading and didn't gather sufficient information to comply with the FCA's rules. - Had BG Ltd's process met what was required under the rules and sufficiently asked Mrs F about her knowledge and experience then BG Ltd ought to have reasonably concluded that Mrs F did not have the necessary knowledge and experience to make the bond an appropriate investment for her. - Overall, BG Ltd, on Gallium's behalf, didn't comply with its regulatory obligations. - Had it done so, Mrs F wouldn't have decided to invest or BG Ltd should have concluded that it shouldn't allow Mrs F to invest.
-For these reasons it was fair to uphold the complaint and for Gallium to compensate Mrs F for the loss she has suffered.
+- Mr G was misled by BG Ltd into saying he belonged to category of investor "restricted investor" he did not belong to. - It is unlikely Mr G would have put himself into this category if he had not been misled by BG Ltd and he would not have proceeded beyond this stage of the application. - The assessment of the appropriateness of the bonds for Mr G was misleading and didn't gather sufficient information to comply with the FCA's rules.

+- Had BG Ltd's process met what was required under the rules and sufficiently asked Mr G about his knowledge and experience then BG Ltd ought to have reasonably concluded that Mr G did not have the necessary knowledge and experience to make the bond an appropriate investment for his. - Overall, BG Ltd, on Gallium's behalf, didn't comply with its regulatory obligations.
+Had it done so, Mr G wouldn't have decided to invest or BG Ltd should have concluded that it shouldn't allow Mr G to invest.
+For these reasons it was fair to uphold the complaint and for Gallium to compensate Mr G for the loss he has suffered.